-The time was the time of Glam Rock: David Bowie, T Rex, The Sweet, Mud, Slade and the infamous Garry Glitter, also The Glitter Band.
+The time now, was the time of Glam Rock: David Bowie, T Rex, The Sweet, Mud, Slade and the infamous Garry Glitter, also The Glitter Band.
 These were the bands that I first engaged in music with.
 The first Band I really liked were Slade.
-Formerly Ambrose Slade but I came in where they had dropped the Ambrose and “Cum On Feel the Noize” was released and made Number 1 in the Charts.
+Formerly Ambrose Slade but I came in where they had dropped the Ambrose from their name and “Cum On Feel the Noize” was released and made Number 1 in the Charts.

 Magazines and Newspapers

-Magazines such as Music Star, Look-in and Smash Hits provided a window on the ‘Pop’ world and it was here that the visual rather than the cerebral of modern popular culture music was presented but more importantly, was available.
+Magazines such as Music Star, Look-in and Smash Hits provided a window onto the ‘Pop’ world and it was here that the visual rather than the cerebral of modern popular culture music was presented but more importantly, was available.
 I remember hearing about T Rex at Secondary School.
 I remember pulling out mini-posters of Slade and The Sweet and saving them in a folder.
 This was before I discovered New Musical Express, Record Mirror and Sounds – the more ‘serious’ side of the music press.
 They were in black and white and like a newspaper, therefore they must have been serious!
 That discovery was to come a little later…

 The androgynous nature of Bowie, Bolan and Brian Connolly worried an older generation like my parents but image, colour, swagger and glorious music brought meaning to an otherwise staid world.